Cat Goes Fishing

 Visually Cat Goes Fishing is as simple as can be with basic 2D sprites for your cat and the variety of fish that can be caught.
 Everything is viewed from a side-on perspective and the camera follows your lure down as it is cast into the water.
 There are plenty of different fish lurking about, but the game features very little in the way of animations.
 The way in which the fish dart about almost makes them look like cardboard cut-outs, but this just adds to the charm.
 There are no visual options to tweak in the game, though, and even getting it to play correctly in full-screen mode requires the editing of config files for some players, which is a pity.
 The same goes for the music and sound effects, which are very simple.
 We did like how the cat would let out an angry “meow” if you reel in a half-eaten or skeletal fish.

 Controlling the fishing is as easy as holding down the left mouse button to begin swinging your rod backward and then letting go to cast.
 Timing it right will see your lure flying through the air before splashing down.
 Consumables, such as the rocket, can also be used to increase the distance of your cast.
 Depending on the upgrades you have bought you can make minor adjustments to the movement of your lure underwater and move your boat back and forth using the “A” and “D” keys.
 The real challenge is dodging some of the more annoying fish and figuring out some of the puzzle elements, like waking up and catching a fish that is sleeping inside a cave guarded by other fish.
+Some of the fish you hunt can give the behemoths in Tasty Blue a run for their money, so be careful.

 Because everything in Cat Goes Fishing costs money and the prices go up rapidly, it can be a very grindy game.
 It can also be very disheartening to spend a fortune on a consumable only to have it wasted by an annoying fish within seconds of casting it.
 However, later in the game some of the larger fish are so valuable that catching a few makes money worries a thing of the past.
 One thing to keep in mind is that fish can only be sold on the shore, so you have to drop your catches in the back of your boat and then row to the shore when you are ready to sell.